 Birthday and Celebrations

-Birthday celebrations are held during lunch time only; parents may acknowledge their child’s or teacher’s birthday by sending a treat to share with the whole class.
+Birthday celebrations are held during lunch time only, in the cafeteria.
+Parents may acknowledge their child’s or teacher’s birthday by sending a treat to share with the whole class.
 In ALL cases, birthday treats should be limited to small snacks easily distributed by the student.
 Balloons, birthday plates and napkins are not permitted.
 Snacks should be “finger friendly.“ Children can enjoy small baked goods such as cookies or doughnuts.
 Unfortunately due to Federal regulations, homemade food cannot be served.
 Birthday celebrations during “black out” testing days are not permitted.
 Please refer to the school calendar for testing days.
 The celebration can take place the next open day that visitors are permitted back in to school.
 Candles (flames) are not permitted at any time due to safety regulations.